1.) Identify your interests, passions, talents, skills, abilities, and values

 3.)
 Research companies, organizations, and industries

 - Find out what organizations have jobs that interest you.
-Where is this employer located?
+Where are the employers located?
 What type of qualities, skills and experiences are they looking for in an intern/employee?

 - Make a list of employers that you are interested in interning with or working for in the future.